indra-labs/indra/docs/formats.md

 #### secp256k1

-Again, it is trendy to use the Edwards 25519 curve, and that group has slightly better properties in it's symmetries, but this curve has not been broken after far more attempts, and is not used with a weak HD derivation algorithm, keys are only derived from fresh entropy.
+It is trendy to use the Edwards 25519 curve, and that group has slightly better properties in it's symmetries, but this curve has not been broken after far more attempts, and is not used with a weak HD derivation algorithm, keys are only derived from fresh entropy.